-The fees and costs
+The fees and costs for sale by tender

 For the seller at least, sale by tender can work out to be pretty cost-effective - most will be enticed by the low fees they're required to pay.
 In some cases, it'll cost just a couple of hundred pounds to get the sale ball rolling - much less than the fees that would normally come with selling your home.

 How can this be?
 Surely the estate agent still has to make some money?
 Yup, but this comes from the buyer's side.
 As part of the deal, the buyer will commit to paying a finder's fee to the estate agent.
 It's normal for this to be around two per cent of the final price - so £2,000 on a £200,000 house.